 There are currently six Idea Exchange locations in the city of Cambridge:

-Be part of this environment of curiosity and discovery: come be inspired at Idea Exchange in Cambridge!
+Be inspired at Idea Exchange in Cambridge!